sagar9926/EndGame/README.md

          * Distance of car from the destination

-         * Orientation (the angle between velocity vector and displacement vector in reference to cars position)
+         * Orientation (the angle between velocity vector and displacement vector in reference to position of the car)

   * __Reward__ : Amount of reward achieved by the previous action.